wajra/data-club-2022-shiny/README.md

 We will walk through the following apps

 ### App 1
 Boilerplate Shiny App (comes with Shiny) that builds a simple web app using [Old Faithful Geyser](https://en.wikipedia.org/wiki/Old_Faithful) in Yellowstone National Park(`faithful`) data.
-We'll use this to understand the structure of a Shiny App
+We'll use this to understand the structure of a Shiny App.

 ### App 2
 Build a simple Shiny App that prints out exactly what you type in.
-Also introduces you to putting HTML elements in the
+Also introduces you to putting HTML elements in a Shiny app.

 ### App 3